kencoken/imsearch-tools/README.md

                                   post-processing module*)
  + Add `imsearchtools` directory to your `PYTHON_PATH`
  + Update `api_credentials.py` in the `/imsearchtools/engines` directory with appropriate
    API keys for each method you plan to use.
-Some example keys are provided (commented out) which can be used for quick validation, but these are my personal keys so it would be *greatly appreciated* if you could secure your own using the methods described in the section below if you will be using the API-based engines extensively.

 Usage Instructions
 ------------------